Syrian civilians flee Idlib in wake of Russian-supported attacks | DW | 23.12.2019

 Kremlin defends bombings

-Turkey, meanwhile, fears the Russo-Syrian campaign could lead to a bloodbath, which would spark yet another mass refugee exodus.
+Turkey, meanwhile, fears the Russian-Syrian campaign could lead to a bloodbath, which would spark yet another mass refugee exodus.
 Turkish President Recep Tayyip Erdogan has already warned Europe of this possibility, yet has done nothing to help the people of Idlib.
-Aid group coordinator Küster says the Turkish-Syrian border is shut.
-And Dirk Hegmanns, who leads the Turkish and Syrian branch of Germany's World Hunger Aid agency, describes the local situation as "precarious," with attacks on Idlib becoming "increasingly intense."
+Aid group coordinator Küster said the Turkish-Syrian border is shut.
+And Dirk Hegmanns, who leads the Turkish and Syrian branch of Germany's World Hunger Aid agency, described the local situation as "precarious," with attacks on Idlib becoming "increasingly intense."

 Assad has called this a decisive campaign — and in this fight his troops apparently do not differentiate between civilians and extremists.
 They are bombing hospitals, first aid facilities and markets, too.
-Küster says so far, 100 local hospitals have been attacked.
-He says some hospitals still remain operational and that an emergency infrastructure has been built up with international support, such as the UN.
-But according to Küster "as we far as we can tell, the local infrastructure is totally overwhelmed."
+Küster said that so far, 100 local hospitals have been attacked.
+He said some hospitals still remain operational and emergency infrastructure has been built up with international support.
+But according to Küster, "as far as we can tell, the local infrastructure is totally overwhelmed."
 Germany's foreign minister has strongly condemned the heavy aerial bombings, with a spokeswoman saying "we are very concerned about the hostilities that have grown more intensive in recent days."
-She added that the humanitarian situation in Idlib remained catastrophic.
+She added that the humanitarian situation in Idlib remains catastrophic.

 Aid groups sound the alarm